saul-salazar-dotcom/devinstall.com/docs/index.md

-Setup a developer machine in a single command (multiple OS).
-Read the [source code](https://github.com/saul-salazar-dotcom/devinstall.com).
+Setup a developer machine in a single command line across multiple OS.

 You will get a [Starship](https://starship.rs/) terminal, [Visual Studio Code](https://code.visualstudio.com/) with extensions and [a lot more packages and tools](#defaults) which you can further [customize](#customization)